mcytowski/Laplace-GPU-Offload/Profiling.md

 Iteration 2200, dt 0.020413
 Total time was 64.238252 seconds.
 ```
-The *gmon.out* file containing the profiling information is generated in the working directory.
+After completing the task, the *gmon.out* file containing profiling information will be generated in the working directory.

-Now, the *gprof* profiler can be executed.
+Now, we can use the *gprof* profiler to generate the profiling report.

 ```bash
 bash-4.2$ gprof -lbp laplace gmon.out
 ```
-The set of options used above will generate only line by line profiling information.
+The set of options used above (*-lbp*) will generate only line by line profiling information with no call graph analysis.
 ```
 Flat profile: